How Sensory Equipment Can Benefit People With ADHD

 There are several different ways that the world at large can often misunderstand the realities of living with ADHD.
 It’s quite common for people to assume that ADHD is simply a term that applies to hyperactivity.
 However, the mistake of this preconception is that it ignores the underlying causes of the symptoms of ADHD.

-While hyperactivity and a difficulty paying attention are absolutely symptoms of ADHD, much of the time these come from a place of sensory overload.
+While hyperactivity and difficulty paying attention are absolutely symptoms of ADHD, much of the time these come from a place of sensory overload.
 By understanding this, we can begin to far more effectively provide support and treatment to those with ADHD through sensory stimulation.
 This blog post will explore how sensory equipment can benefit people with ADHD.

 The Important Role Sensory Equipment Plays for Those With ADHD